djberg96/file-find/README.md

 The `:user`, `:group`, and `:inum` options require the win32-file gem to work properly on MS Windows.
 However, win32-file is not officially a dependency.

+Some specs on Windows are marked pending for now because there's some issue interacting with the FakeFS gem on Windows.

 ## Bugs

 None that I'm aware of beyond the ones mentioned in the Known Issues.
 Please